Let Edwards Appraisal Service, Inc. help you decide if you can cancel your PMI

-During the recent mortgage upturn of the mid 2000s, it became customary to see lenders commanding down payments of 10, 5 or often 0 percent.
-How does a lender endure the additional risk of the low down payment?
-The answer is Private Mortgage Insurance or PMI.
-This additional plan guards the lender in the event a borrower defaults on the loan and the value of the home is less than what the borrower still owes on the loan.
+During the recent mortgage upturn of the last decade, it was widespread to see lenders taking down payments of 10, 5 or even 0 percent.
+How does a lender endure the added risk of the low down payment?
+The solution is Private Mortgage Insurance or PMI.
+This additional plan covers the lender in the event a borrower is unable to pay on the loan and the value of the home is lower than the loan balance.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.